dylanesque/Cheatsheets/angular.md

 - ...and everything inside that container component will be a presentational component.

-Components should do two things:
-  1) Consume only the data needed to satisfy and render it's template
-  2) Capture events from the user and push that further up the stream to the "logic layer"

 - Container components should satisfy inputs using the async pipe

 - Components should be oblivious to: